 Housing Density: Low, mostly single family

 Many characterize the Corbin Park Neighborhood as an island surrounded by a sea of inner city decay.
-In this writer’s opinion, such statements are exaggerated but not totally off base.
-Located on Spokane’s north side, at the foot of the North Hill – an incline that separates the uppers reaches of the north side from the lower reaches nearer to downtown – most of Corbin’s surrounding neighborhoods have fallen into disrepair and suffer from many traditional inner city ailments.
+In this writer’s opinion, such statements are exaggerated.
+Located on Spokane’s north side, at the foot of the North Hill – an incline that separates the uppers reaches of the north side from the lower reaches nearer to downtown – most of Corbin’s surrounding neighborhoods have elements of blight but there is also reinvestment occurring.

-But not the Corbin Park Neighborhood.
+Unto itself, the Corbin Park neighborhood is an excellent reflection of Spokane’s best neighborhoods.
 Anchored by Corbin Park itself, the neighborhood is one of only two historic districts within Spokane.
 It’s an impressive neighborhood, every bit as good as those you’ll find on Spokane’s wealthier South Hill, but at price points more realistic for most budgets.

 An Identifiable Center

 The Corbin Park Neighborhood’s center is the park itself, which also happens to be the 10th best park on the list of Spokane’s Best Park’s.

 Generally, the Corbin Park Neighborhood’s boundaries are fairly distinct.
 To the north is the North Hill, which is more of a steep, impassable bluff in this area.
 To the east is Division Street, one of Spokane’s busiest arterials.
 To the west is Post Street, which is a semi-busy arterial.
 To the south, the boundary is much more subtle and the tug-of-war between blight and responsible land owners ebbs and flows depending upon which direction you’re traveling.

 There’s not really a front door into the Corbin Park Neighborhood.
 When one reaches the park, however, there is nice signage with neighborhood history and place names.

 Mixed Land Uses